ericclack/pygamezero_candy/doc/part1.rst

 Cool!
 We have a row of tiles.
 Run the program again and you'll see a different set of tiles -- that's what :code:`random.randint` does for us, it picks a random number between 1 and 8 each time.

 So how do we create multiple rows?
-Well let's put our loop inside a loop... you only need to add one line (the :code:`for y...`) and then indent the following three lines:
+Well let's put our loop inside a loop.
+Here's how: add a new line at the top of the function (the :code:`for y...`) and then indent the following three lines, then use the :code:`y` to compute each tile's y position (in the last line of the function).

 .. code:: python